GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/service-worker/index.md

 ---
 layout: post
-title: Does not register a service worker that controls page and start_url
+title: "Does not register a service worker that controls page and `start_url`"
 description: |
   Learn how to register a service worker that supports Progressive Web App features like offline functionality, push notifications, and installability.